 - Make it yourself

 My biggest strategy for consuming textiles in a sustainable manner is that I deliberately avoid shopping.
 I feel very strongly that fast fashion has tricked us into believing that we constantly need new clothes to stay relevant and in style, and in my opinion that’s really not a sustainable way to live.
-I do follow some fashion brands on social media and get to know their collections (mainly out professional interest), but I don’t buy new clothes just because they are trendy.
+I do follow some fashion brands on social media in order to keep up their collections (mainly out of professional interest), but I don’t buy new clothes just because they are trendy.